sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: mezzanine

-As a **Product Manager for Mezzanine** *(2018-2020)*, I owned the user experience of a groundbreaking immersive meeting product, which allowed distributed teams to connect their spaces and collaborate seamlessly as if in the same room.
+**Product Manager for Mezzanine** *(2018-2020)*, an immersive meeting product that let distributed teams connect their rooms and collaborate as if in the same space.

-Mezzanine was a highly flexible digital canvas which let users share many forms and streams of data in any layout, and it integrated with digital whiteboards, analog whiteboards, and a variety of videoconferencing systems.
-Mezzanine rooms found a market with an extensive list of Fortune 500 customers and featured innovative forms of interaction unique in this product category.
+Mezzanine was a flexible digital canvas — multiple data streams in any layout, integrated with digital and analog whiteboards and a range of videoconferencing systems.
+It found a market with a long list of Fortune 500 customers and featured forms of interaction unique in this product category.

-I have a passion for usability.
-In addition to making measurable impacts on core product usability and approachability, I drove the vision and rapid delivery (6 months from concept to shipping) of a radically simpler Mezzanine edition.
-This benefited end users but also enabled a tighter strategic integration with the products of a critical partner.
+I drove measurable improvements to core usability and led a radically simpler Mezzanine edition from concept to shipping in six months.
+That simpler edition served end users and made Mezzanine a better fit alongside Cisco's videoconferencing endpoints.

 {{< vimeo 126761247 >}}
 *This video shows an early version of Mezzanine circa 2015.*